captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## OLIVIA:
 No. No, god dammit!
 That is the wrong way to start this time.
 Jesus Christ, Mother, this is my life.

+---

 I don’t think you get that.
 Really, I think you see me in the abstract.
 “The Hypothetical Life of My Daughter Olivia.”
 But believe it or not, I have a life outside your imagination.

+---

 And you have been screwing that up for me ever since I can remember.

 ---

 ## REN:
 I’m sorry.
 I don’t know how to do this.
 I don’t know what to say.

+---

 I hate that we haven’t been able to ...
 I just ...
 I haven’t been sleeping much, and I’ve been thinking about you all the time.

+---

-(Beat) This is the longest we’ve ever gone without talking.
+This is the longest we’ve ever gone without talking.

 ---